Contributors

 Burke holds a bachelor’s degree in politics from Hollins University in Roanoke, Virginia, and a master’s of teaching degree in foreign language education from the University of Virginia.
 She earned her PhD in education policy from George Mason University, where she examined the intersection of education choice and institutional theory.

-Jonathan Butcher is the Will Skillman Fellow in Education at The Heritage Foundation.
+Jonathan Butcher is the Will Skillman Senior Fellow in Education at The Heritage Foundation.
 He is the author of Splintered: Critical Race Theory and the Progressive War on Truth (Bombardier Books, April 2022).
 He co-edited and wrote chapters for The Critical Classroom (The Heritage Foundation, 2022), discussing the racial prejudice that comes from the application of critical race theory in K–12 schools.
 In 2021, South Carolina Governor Henry McMaster nominated Butcher to serve on the board of the South Carolina Public Charter School District, a statewide charter school authorizer.
 He has researched and testified on education policy before state legislatures around the U.S.

 Butcher co-edited and wrote chapters for The Not-So-Great Society, which provides conservative solutions to the problems created by the ever-expanding federal footprint in preschool, K–12 schools, and higher education.